alanhwu/SaveStates/README.md

 ## Quickstart
-To get started, clone this repository with `git clone git@github.com:alanhwu/SaveStates.git`, and then switch into the `createotherpages` branch by running `git checkout createotherpages`.
+To get started, clone this repository with `git clone git@github.com:alanhwu/SaveStates.git`, and then switch into this branch by running `git checkout createotherpages`.
 Then, install dependencies with `cd save_states && npm install`.
-Finally, run the project with `npm start`.
+Finally, run the project with `npm start` and visit `localhost:3000` in your browser of choice.

 ## How this project is organized
 The general file structure for this project is as follows: